 Changing the voicemail greeting with varying tactics will show your versatility in dealing with clients along with creating a positive image among the target audience.

 7. Do inform the customer about call status

 The best voicemail greeting is one that is short yet informative.
 Ensure that you provide all the necessary information to your customer during the call.
 Cutting down on cardinal information in an attempt to shorten the call ends up wasting more time in the long run.

 For example, as the call connects, introduce your brand, department reached as well as the average call waiting time.
 The caller can make sure they’ve reached the right place and determine if they’d rather shift to a different medium of contact.

 8. Do give appropriate options

-Self-service is the trend in the call centre ecosystem.
-Ideally, present-day call centres implement a multi-tiered IVR system.
+Self-service is the trend in the call center ecosystem.
+Ideally, present-day call centers implement a multi-tiered IVR system.
 This enables customers to resolve simple queries themselves, eliminating the need to connect with a live agent for all concerns.